Are you guilty?

 At some point in time, all adults must find a new dentist.
 This can occur when an individual gets kicked off their parent’s insurance, moves to a new home or wants to change their current dentist.
-So, we scour the internet and ask our friends for recommendations, but there are multiple factors that we do not know to consider before making our final decision.
+So, you scour the internet and ask our friends for recommendations, but there are multiple factors that you need to know to properly consider before making your final decision.
 Here are some points to keep in mind the next time you’re looking for a new dentist.

-- Picking a dentist only if they are “In-Network” with their dental insurance company.
+1 – Picking a dentist only if they are “In-Network” with your dental insurance company.

 The first thing that most people think about when they’re ready to find a new dentist is to look for a practice inside their insurance network.
 Unfortunately, with some in-network practices you must comprise quality of dental care for cost.
 A common misconception is that staying in-network saves people a lot of money.
 In reality, the price gap is smaller than you may think.

 With in-network practices, low costs can sometimes be followed by a lower quality of care.
 Insurance-heavy practices may take short cuts with their materials or procedures to save money.
 Additionally, steep deductions can lead to a rushed dentist and lower quality of dentistry.